vitalets/playwright-bdd/docs/writing-steps/scoped.md

   // actions for video-player.feature
 });
 ```
-If I run the example as is, I will get an error:
+If you run the example as is, you will get an error:
 ```
 Error: Multiple definitions matched scenario step!
 Step: When I click the PLAY button # game.feature:6:5
   - When 'I click the PLAY button' # game.steps.js:5
   - When 'I click the PLAY button' # video-player.steps.js:5
 ```
-To solve the issue you can scope step definition to the corresponding feature by `tags`:
+To solve the issue, you can scope the step definition to the corresponding feature by `tags`:
 ```js
 // game.steps.js
 When('I click the PLAY button', { tags: '@game' }, async () => {